blakeohare/crayon/Tutorials/intro-intermediate/index.md

 There are several built-in Libraries.
-These allow you to do more advanced things other than just print things to the screen, such as opening a graphics window and drawing images to it, playing sounds, accessing Gamepad, etc. All built-in libraries either have a platform independent implementation or a graceful fallback no-op behavior for platforms where there is no implementation.
+These allow you to do more advanced things other than just print things to the screen, such as opening a graphics window and drawing images to it, playing sounds, interacting with a Gamepad, etc. All built-in libraries either have a platform independent implementation or a graceful fallback no-op behavior for platforms where there is no implementation.

 `Math` is one of the more commonly used libraries.
 To import that math library, include